BrittaBahr/SoftwareDeploymentPractice/Lab4/README.md

 `az account set --subscription [your subscription id]`

-`aks get-credentials --resource-group lab4-res --name aks-bahr-britta`
+`az aks get-credentials --resource-group lab4-res --name aks-bahr-britta`

 Then with the following command, you are able to upload both files.